- Focus and Scope

 Duplicate Submission

-If part of a manuscript has been published or will be published elsewhere, the authors must let the editors know in a cover letter.
-If duplicate submission is detected during peer review, the manuscript may be rejected.
+If a part of a manuscript has been published or will be published elsewhere, authors must inform the editors in a cover letter.
+If a duplicate submission is detected during peer review, the manuscript may be rejected.
 If it is detected after publication, the manuscript may be retracted.

 Plagiarism